KK1Korea/cpu-anchor-cpu-gpu-hybrid-finetuning/README.md

 6. Does CPU determinism hold on APU (unified memory) architectures?
 7. Does the anchor provide overfitting resistance at full scale?
 8. What is the optimal CPU:GPU ratio?
 Is 20% ideal, or can less suffice?
+9. Does GPU fp32-only training (no CPU) match the anchor effect, or is CPU determinism essential?
+(Isolates precision vs. determinism)
+10. Does CPU fp32 anchor + GPU fp32 exploration outperform CPU fp32 + GPU bf16?
+(Tests whether maintaining precision in Phase2 amplifies the anchor effect)

 ---